-Although acoustic guitars are generally larger than electric guitars, there are many types of acoustics that are actually built for people with smaller hands.
+Although acoustic guitars are, generally-speaking, larger than electric guitars, there are many sizes of acoustic guitars which are suitable for people with smaller hands.

-My 4 Top Tips For Guitarists With Small Hands
+4 Technical Tips For Guitarists With Small Hands

-The pinky finger is often the most underutilized asset that a guitar player with small hands has.
+The pinky finger is often the most underutilized asset that a guitar player with small (or even big) hands has.

 Likely, you’ve found that when you’re instructed to use your ring finger in a certain chord or lead riff, you have to make a monumental effort to stretch until you can fret the right note.
-This will eventually lead to pain, and also slows you down quite a bit.
+This can easily lead to pain, and a lack of speed in your guitar playing.

-It will need some training in order to get into shape, but in the end you can use your pinky to replace the ring finger in many difficult chords and lead riffs.
+No doubt, it’ll take some getting used to in order to get into shape, but in the end you can use your pinky to replace the ring finger in many difficult chords and lead riffs.

 The more you practice with it, the more useful it will be.

-If you’re having trouble fretting chords on the first and second frets, try using a capo.
+If you’re having trouble fretting chords on the first and second frets, you can try using a capo, similar to players like Bob Dylan or Albert Collins.
 This will move everything up, getting you to those higher (and narrower) frets.

-Basically, if you don’t have a guitar with narrowed frets, the higher frets will be your best friends.
-Try to stick to them as much as possible, finding the sounds that fit your fingers’ range the best.
-The capo won’t be the solution for every song, but it will help in many cases.
+In case you have a guitar with a long scale length (which means the frets will be farther apart, on average), the higher frets will be your friends.
+Experiment with using them, finding sounds that fit your fingers’ range the best.
+The capo won’t be the solution for every song, but in many cases it can help.

 Just like singers try to find songs that fit their vocal range, guitarists with small hands can find songs that are easier to play for their hands.
 This could also mean leads and riffs that are played higher on the fretboard.